xiix0/scam/README.md

-You can rent this space for only $5 a week.
+You're being followed.
+Cut out the hanky-panky for a few days.